royalapplications/docs/src/r2023/royalserver/general/logging.md

   - Allowed values: see System.Security.Authentication.SslProtocols
   - Default value is `Tls12`.
 - _SysLogIgnoreCertificateErrors_: If set to `true`, all certificate errors will be ignored when using protocol `Tcp`.

+> [!NOTE]
+> Syslog configuration needs may vary depending on your Syslog server setup.
+>
+> Syslog support can also be managed by editing `%AppData%\RoyalServer\appsettings.json`.